somesaba/somesaba.github.io/_posts/2014-01-10-robot-foosball-pt2-mechanics-and-hardware.md

 ![Image 4](/images/foosball_pt2_setup_5.jpg)
 ![Image 5](/images/foosball_pt2_setup_3.jpg)

-It wasn't long before I constructed the mount for the other player rod, attached the arduino onto the table, and conntected all the servos to the bread board.
+It wasn't long before I constructed the mount for the other player rod, attached the arduino onto the table, and connected all the servos to the bread board.

 ![Image 6](/images/foosball_pt2_setup_6.jpg)